 Details on theScore Bet online casino’s NJ entry

-For the company, this will be a “maiden voyage” into the US online casino industry with the intent to launch in the second half of 2021.
-The brand already operates an online sportsbook in NJ, with intent to do the same in Colorado and Indiana.
+For the company, this will be a maiden voyage into the US online casino industry, with the intent to launch in the second half of 2021.
+The brand already operates an online sportsbook in NJ and intends to do the same in Colorado and Indiana.

 Securing the deal with Twin River is a preliminary regulatory step for theScore.
 The Canadian company still has to receive licensure from the NJ Division of Gaming Enforcement before it can take its casino product live in the state.